Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter9.md

 # How to customize the receipt
 This Chapter of the **Inzzii POS manual** explains how to create/change the header and the footer of the receipt.
-> **note:** At the moment there is no possibility to change the Production/Kitchen print out.
+> **Note:**  At the moment there is no possibility to change the Production/Kitchen print out.
 And very soon there will be a possibility to add your logo to the receipt.

 ## How to adjust the receipt